← Back to Chat

 How Much Does UptimeRobot Cost in 2026?

-UptimeRobot offers a free plan with 50 monitors, and paid plans start at just $7 per month when billed annually with a 20% discount.
+UptimeRobot has a free plan with 50 monitors, and paid plans start at $7 per month when billed annually with a roughly 20% discount.

 What Are the Standout Features of UptimeRobot?

-Eight Monitoring Types.
 You get HTTP/HTTPS, keyword, ping, port, heartbeat/cron job, SSL certificate, domain expiration, and DNS monitoring all in one platform.
 Most competitors offer four or five types at this price point.
+The keyword monitor is especially useful — it checks whether specific text appears or disappears on your page, catching issues like broken checkout forms that a simple uptime check would miss.

-Multi-Location Verification.
-Every check runs from 16+ global monitoring locations simultaneously, which dramatically reduces false positives.
+Every check runs from 16+ global monitoring locations simultaneously (UptimeRobot, 2026).
 If one location reports a problem but others don't, UptimeRobot confirms before alerting you.
+This dramatically reduces the false positives that plague cheaper monitoring tools.

-Customizable Status Pages.
 Even the free plan includes a basic public status page.
-Paid plans unlock custom branding, custom domains, password protection, multilingual support, email subscriber notifications, and full whitelabeling — features that some competitors like Better Stack charge $12 per page per month for separately (UptimeRobot, 2026).
+Paid plans unlock custom branding, custom domains, password protection, multilingual support, and email subscriber notifications.
+Some competitors charge $12 per page per month for similar features (UptimeRobot, 2026).
+The Team plan supports up to 100 whitelabeled status pages — one for each client if you're an agency.

-Full Mobile App.
-The iOS and Android app lets you create, edit, and delete monitors on the go — not just view them.
-This is a genuine differentiator, as many competitors offer limited mobile functionality.
+The iOS and Android app lets you create, edit, and delete monitors on the go — not just view dashboards.
+Push notifications alert you to downtime instantly.
+This is a genuine differentiator, as many competitors offer limited mobile functionality at best.

-REST API and Integrations.
-The v3 API released in 2025 enables full programmatic control, and there's community-built support for Terraform, Grafana, and Prometheus.
+The v3 API released in 2025 enables full programmatic control.
 Notification channels include email, Slack, Microsoft Teams, Telegram, Discord, PagerDuty, and webhooks across 12 official integrations (UptimeRobot, 2026).
+If you're already using a productivity tool like SaneBox to tame your inbox, routing UptimeRobot alerts to Slack keeps critical notifications from getting buried.

-The most common criticism is the absence of Real User Monitoring and transaction monitoring.
-If you need to test complex user flows like checkout processes or login sequences, UptimeRobot can't do it.
-TechRadar's 2025 review specifically flagged this gap (TechRadar, 2025).
-You'll need a more advanced tool for that level of depth.
+The biggest gap is the absence of Real User Monitoring and synthetic transaction monitoring.
+If you need to test multi-step user flows like checkout processes or login sequences, UptimeRobot can't do it — TechRadar's 2025 review specifically flagged this limitation (TechRadar, 2025).

-The December 2024 restriction of free accounts to non-commercial use drew significant backlash, with users on forums reporting they felt pushed into paid plans.
-Some long-time users also reported steep pricing jumps when transitioning from legacy Pro plans to the new tier structure.
+The December 2024 restriction of free accounts to non-commercial use drew significant backlash, with users on LowEndTalk and Reddit reporting they felt pushed into paid plans unexpectedly.
+Some long-time users also reported steep pricing jumps when transitioning from legacy Pro plans.

 How Does UptimeRobot Compare to the Competition?

-Solo entrepreneurs and freelancers who run a handful of websites and want peace of mind that they'll know immediately if something breaks.
+Solo entrepreneurs and freelancers who run a handful of websites and want instant alerts if something breaks.
 The free plan covers most solo operations entirely.

-Small agencies managing client sites who need to monitor dozens of domains without blowing the budget.
-The Team plan at $29/month covers 100 monitors with status pages you can brand for each client.
+Small agencies managing client sites who need to monitor dozens of domains affordably.
+The Team plan at $29/month covers 100 monitors with brandable status pages per client.

-Bloggers, course creators, and e-commerce owners who depend on their site being up but don't need deep performance analytics.
-UptimeRobot handles the essentials perfectly.
+E-commerce owners and bloggers whose revenue depends on their site being up but who don't need deep analytics.
+UptimeRobot handles the essentials.

 The Bottom Line on UptimeRobot